- Academic Affairs

 - Operational Unit NCA Custodians

-- Operational Unit records concerning an NCA are subject to audit for a period of five years from the date of its purchase.
-Upon request, the Operational Unit must be able to locate any NCA selected from the purchase records or produce documentation of disposal of the NCA.
+Operational Unit records concerning an NCA are subject to audit for a period of five years from the date of its purchase.
+Upon request, the Operational Unit must be able to produce NCA purchase records, EEAFs (designated NCAs only), and produce disposal records (if applicable) of the NCA.

 - Record to GL account 3953 - Non-Capital Assets.